 The first step towards understanding the answers to these questions is tracking what you’ve done.
 You may be surprised, pleasantly or unpleasantly, by what you find, but knowing the data will empower you to maximize your company’s profitability and get the most out of your team.

-A good first step towards tracking project time and answering these questions is to use Excel.
+If you’re just starting out, using Excel for project management and project time tracking can certainly be a good option to begin with.
 By using it to track time to things like clients, projects, and tasks, you’ll be able to better understand:

 - How much time different types of projects take